-The string theory vision predicts the existence of new non-local theories of which we are interested in the case of D = 6, known as little string theories.
-We begin by reviewing [13].
-See also the more recent paper [14, 15].
+The string theory vision predicts the existence of new non-local theories of which we are interested in the case of D = 6.
+We begin by reviewing [15].
+See also the more recent paper [16, 17].
 LSTs are generated by stacks of (Neveu-Schwarz) NS5-branes.
-These branes are decoupled from the bulk without taking the low energy limit $\alpha' \rightarrow 0$ [16].
+These branes are decoupled from the bulk without taking the low energy limit $\alpha' \rightarrow 0$ [18].
 At high energies, they can become tensionless and support new degrees freedom required for a UV completion of the theory.

-The non-local ingredients of a theory of extended objects, such as strings, can be seized by a quantum field theory with a local stress energy tensor, while the string scale $M{string}$ remains.
+The non-local ingredients of a theory of extended objects, such as strings, can be seized by a quantum field theory with a local stress energy tensor, while the string scale M{string} remains.
 The UV completion, however, is not a quantum field theory.
-The local characterization breaks down as we reach the string scale $M{string}$ .
+The local characterization breaks down as we reach the string scale M{string} .

 The little string theories allow studying stringy extended objects but with fewer complications.
-In known constructions these theories exhibit properties which are typical of closed string theories with tension set by $M{string}^2$ .
-Here we approach LST from bottom up with F-theory [17] in the background and explore some of the consequences.
+In known constructions these theories exhibit properties which are typical of closed string theories with tension set by M{string}^2 .
+Here we approach LST from bottom up with F-theory [19] in the background.

 In F-theory there is a non-compact base B of complex dimension two.
 This is supplemented by an elliptic fibration to reach a non-compact Calabi-Yau threefold.
-In the resolved phase, the intersection pairing of the base coincides with the Dirac pairing [18] for two-form potentials of the theory on its tensor branch.
+In the resolved phase, the intersection pairing of the base coincides with the Dirac pairing [20] for two-form potentials of the theory on its tensor branch.
 For a 6D superconformal field theory, one demands that the Dirac pairing is negative definite.
 For an LST, it is required that this pairing is negative semidefinite.

 In field theory terms, this is usually enforced by the condition that all gauge theoretic anomalies are canceled on the tensor branch of the theory.
 In F-theory terms, classifying LSTs thus amounts to determining all possible elliptic Calabi-Yau threefolds which support a base B with negative semidefinite intersection pairing.
-All LSTs are given by a small extension of 6D SCFTs [13].
+All LSTs are given by a small extension of 6D SCFTs [15].